 What Does "Salt and Pepper, to Taste" mean?

-Have you ever seen or heard the expression, salt and pepper to taste?
-I see it all the time in cookbooks and online recipes.
-In fact, I use this expression in my recipes.
+Have you ever seen or heard the expression "salt and pepper, to taste"?
+I see it all the time in cookbooks and online recipes, and I use it in my recipes.

 But What Does It Mean?

-I think it means different things to different people and that's why I want to learn more about the expression.
-Some, but not many, recipes give you exact amounts of salt and pepper to add to a recipe but most don't.
+It means different things to different people, so I want to learn more about the expression.
+Some, but not many, recipes give you exact amounts of salt and pepper to add to a recipe, but most don't.

-I've learned from cooking recipes developed by professional chefs to add salt and pepper several times during the cooking process.
-They don't say add ¼ teaspoon of salt and pepper, they just say season with salt and pepper.
+From cooking recipes developed by professional chefs, I've learned to add salt and pepper several times during the cooking process.
+They don't say to add ¼ teaspoon of salt and pepper; they say to season with salt and pepper.

-Personally, I think "to taste" is different for both salt and pepper and it should read, salt - to taste and pepper - to taste.
+I think "to taste" is different for both salt and pepper, and it should read, salt - to taste and pepper - to taste.
 They both mean something different.

 Salt to taste has more to do with adding the right amount of salt to bring out the flavors in the food.
 Pepper to taste deals with how much heat you want the dish to have.

-So that's what it means to me but I'm not sure what it means to other people including some professional chefs I know.
-So I asked a few of them for their definition and here is what I learned.
+That's what it means to me, but I'm not sure what it means to other people, including some professional chefs I know.
+So I asked a few of them for their definitions, and here is what I learned.

 For instance, a recipe for homemade tomato sauce may call for one teaspoon of salt.
 But if the tomatoes are under-ripe, the recipe will need more salt to bring out their natural tomato-i-ness.
-If the tomatoes are freshly picked at the height of the season, they may need very little salt, if any.
+On the other hand, if the tomatoes are freshly picked at the height of the season, they may need minimal salt, if any.

-The season, the variety, the soil, and the accuracy of the cook all play a part in determining flavor.
-This is one reason I constantly urge people to see beyond the written recipe.
+The season, the variety, the soil, and the accuracy of the cook all contribute to flavor.
+This is one reason I constantly urge people to look beyond the written recipe.

 Pepper is a spice, and its use imparts heat and flavor.
-The amount of heat and pepper flavor you add is entirely based on how much you enjoy.
+The amount of heat and pepper flavor you add depends on how much you enjoy.

-I only use pepper when its flavor will enhance a dish, which is nowhere near as much as it is called for in recipes.
+I only use pepper when its flavor enhances a dish, which is far from as much as it is called for in recipes.
 And for heat, I prefer white pepper, which packs a bigger bang for the buck.

-As to "salt and pepper to taste," that can be a hard thing, and it's one that I struggled with for a long time as a home cook.
+" Salt and pepper to taste " can be tricky, and I struggled with it for a long time as a home cook.
 I wish there were a definitive test for "correct seasoning," but there really isn't.

-I will say that, since I've been cooking professionally, I use salt more than I used to.
-Before, I always put salt in everything, but just a little bit.
+Since I've been cooking professionally, I use salt more than I used to.
+Before, I always put salt in everything, just a little bit.

-Have you ever tasted a dish that's a little--or a lot-- "flat?"
-Chances are, it needs a lot more salt than it's already got.
+Have you ever tasted a dish that's a little—or a lot—"flat?"
+Chances are, it needs a lot more salt than it already has.

-Try this: make any basic recipe that you like that doesn't call for salt, or calls for the infamous "to taste."
+Try this: make any basic recipe that doesn't call for salt or the infamous "to taste."
 Start without any salt in it at all and taste it.

 Add ¼ teaspoon of salt, stir, and taste again.
-You should be able to tell a difference.
+You should be able to tell the difference.

 Add another ¼ teaspoon.
 Stir and taste.
 The flavors will begin to "pop" when your salting is correct.